Our ambitions for our students

 He is widely travelled, particularly in the Himalayas, with four major treks under his belt, including past Camp One at 20,000 feet on Mt Everest in Tibet.
 He is married to Fiona, an English literature academic at UNSW, and has two teenage daughters, Julia and Elena.

 Michael is committed to open engagement with students and the school community at large.
-He is a strong believer in creating a teaching environment that engenders critical thinking among the boys.
-His aim is to foster a culture that combines improved academic performance with enduring pastoral care programs to ensure our boys are prepared for an unpredictable and constantly changing workplace.
+He is a strong believer in creating a teaching environment that engenders critical thinking.
+His aim is to foster a culture that combines improved academic performance with enduring pastoral care programs to ensure our students are prepared for an unpredictable and constantly changing workplace.